 100 bulbs = 9.6 watts = 0.083 amps

 No. All electricity is provided through standard household outlets.
 Most household outlets are either 15 or 20 amps.
-As a general rule, you should never exceed 80% of a circuits maximum wattage capacity.
-A 15 amp circuit supports 1,440 watts at 80%, a 20 amp circuit supports 1,920 watts at 80%.
-By using 4 seperate circuits, I supply more than enough power in a safe manner to my entire display.
-(Please have a certified electrician validate and certify your circuits as safe.
-I am not a certified electrician, and do not warranty these values.)
+As a general rule, you should never exceed 80% of a circuit's maximum wattage capacity.
+A 15 amp circuit supports 1,440 watts at 80%, and a 20 amp circuit supports 1,920 watts at 80%.
+Using four separate circuits, I supply more than enough power safely to my entire display.
+(Please have a certified electrician validate and authorize your circuits as safe.
+I am not a licensed electrician and do not warranty these values.)

-No. I do this as a labour of love, and my payback is watching people on a nightly stroll stop to take pictures, or tell me a simple "thank you" when I'm outside or through an email.
+No. I do this as a labour of love, and my payback is watching people on a nightly stroll stop to take pictures or tell me a simple "thank you" when I'm outside or through an email.
 If you feel so inclined, please donate to your local food bank, as there are families this time of year who could benefit much more through that kind of donation.
-I am recognized as a Bronze Leader with the United Way, so if so inclined, feel free to donate to them.
+I am recognized as a Bronze Leader with the United Way, so feel free to donate to them if so inclined.

-The music/audio heard in my show, or shared in video on Facebook or YouTube is copyright by their respective owners.
+The music/audio heard in my show or shared in a video on Facebook or YouTube is copyright by their respective owners.
 I do not own the song(s), nor do I profit in any way by their use.
-All music is purchased through retail methods, and can be proven via an auditable record of receipts.
+All music is purchased through retail methods and can be proven via an auditable record of receipts.

-A lot of research has gone into this, and although the build and control of the tree and props is relatively straight forward, there is an investment of time and money required.
-There are many vendors on the internet who provide the individual hardware components, do your own research before selecting a primary provider.
-I have yet to find any Canadian suppliers, but would love to hear from you if you are one.
+Much research has gone into this, and although the build and control of the tree and props are relatively straightforward, there is an investment of time and money required.
+Many vendors on the internet provide the individual hardware components, do your research before selecting a primary provider.
+I have yet to find any Canadian suppliers but would love to hear from you if you are one.